Tactical / Ifak Kits

 Filter

-IFAKs (Individual First Aid Kits) are designed to manage life-threatening injuries in the critical minutes before advanced medical care is available.
-Originally developed for military use, IFAKs are now widely used by first responders, security personnel, and trained civilians across Australia.
+An IFAKIndividual First Aid Kit — is a compact, purpose-built trauma kit designed for rapid self-aid or buddy-aid in the minutes before advanced medical care is available.
+Originally developed for military use, IFAKs are now standard equipment for law enforcement, paramedics, security professionals, and trained civilians across Australia.

 What These Are Built to Handle